DanielPopoola/ficmart-payment-gateway/TRADEOFFS.md

 ## Idempotency

-### UNIQUE Constraint + INSERT ON CONFLICT

-I use `INSERT ...
-ON CONFLICT DO NOTHING` with a UNIQUE constraint on the idempotency key.
-This prevents race conditions when two requests with the same idempotency key try to insert at the same time.
-The database atomically rejects the duplicate, and only one request proceeds to call the bank.
-This is enforced at the database level, not application level.

-### Polling for Duplicate Requests with Timeout

-When a duplicate request arrives (same idempotency key), Request B polls the database waiting for Request A's response.
-The polling implementation respects `ctx.Done()` so if the client disconnects, we stop polling immediately.
-There's a hard timeout of 5 seconds - if Request A hasn't completed by then, Request B returns a 503 Service Unavailable rather than hanging indefinitely.
-The polling interval is 200ms to balance responsiveness with database load.
+### How did I implement it?

+I implemented it in a similar pattern to the bank API.
+Each request from FicMart must include an idempotency key header.
+Then I have an idempotency table in my db, the aim is to record that request attempt.

+### Edge cases I considered:
+- Two requests, request A and B, reaching my gateway almost at the same time with the same credentials
+- When my gateway sends request to the bank api, and I didn't save the idempotency key from the Ficmart request, if the bank crashes or my gateway crashes before getting a response, I'd have lost the payment info

 ---

 ## Failure Handling

-### Network Timeouts: Aggressive Retry
+### Retry strategy:

-I retry aggressively for network timeouts to verify the bank's response and retrieve it.
-Timeouts are ambiguous - the bank might have successfully processed the request, but the response was lost.
-By retrying with the same idempotency key, I can safely get the cached response without risking double-capture or double-holding of funds.
-The idempotency key makes aggressive retries safe.
+For network timeouts, I retry aggressively to verify the bank's response and retrieve it.

-### Bank 5xx Errors: Backoff Strategy

 For 5xx errors, the bank explicitly told me "I failed, nothing happened."
 I use exponential backoff with jitter and stop after 3 attempts before marking the payment as FAILED.
-This is standard practice for transient failures - give the bank time to recover without overwhelming it.

-### No Retry on 4xx Errors

-I don't retry 4xx errors (like invalid card or insufficient funds) at all.
-These are permanent business logic errors that won't be fixed by retrying.
-Retrying would waste resources and isn't standard practice.
+I don't retry 4xx errors (like invalid card or insufficient funds) at all since they're client errors

-### 24-Hour Worker Cutoff

-The worker stops retrying stuck payments after 24 hours.
-This is based on the bank's idempotency cache TTL.
-After the idempotency window closes, retrying risks creating a duplicate authorization if the bank doesn't remember the original request.
-Beyond this window, human intervention is safer than automated recovery.

-### How I handled partial failures?
+### How I handled partial failures:

 I used an executor interface and a method (a closure really - it takes a function and executes it within a database transaction (WithTx in internal/adapters/postgres/repository.go).
 This was to prevent situations like I'll save to my idempotency table but my db crashes before saving to the payments table, so they are wrapped in a transaction like Django's transaction.atomic() either both succeed or not
 ---